m-l-1/Getting-and-Cleaning-Data-Wearable-computing/README.md

         coln<-gsub("Mag"," euclidean norm ",coln)
         coln<-gsub("-mean\\(\\)"," mean value ",coln)
         coln<-gsub("-std\\(\\)"," standard deviation ",coln)
-        coln<-gsub("-X$"," X direction ",coln)
+        coln<-gsub("-X$"," x direction ",coln)
-        coln<-gsub("-Y$"," Y direction ",coln)
+        coln<-gsub("-Y$"," y direction ",coln)
-        coln<-gsub("-Z$"," Z direction ",coln)
+        coln<-gsub("-Z$"," z direction ",coln)
         ```

       5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

       For this task, I had to reshape the dataset using the package *tidyr* and the *gather* function in order to move all the variable columns to two key/value column named *variable/value*.
-The final aggregation is performed with the *tapply* function on the columns: *subject, activity_name, variable*
+The final aggregation is performed with the *summarize* function of the *dplayr* package.
-      The final dataset is save in a file named *dataset.txt*.
+      The final dataset is saved in a file named *dataset.txt*.